 According to EPA data, US natural gas producers have reduced methane emissions by 17 percent since 1990 (even as production grew some 37 percent over the same period).
 That strong record of achievement has allowed the United States to reduce its greenhouse gas emissions and achieve major improvements to air quality, while meeting our energy security needs.
 But we know that more can be done.

-ONE Future’s member companies are committed to continuously improving their emissions management to assure efficient energy production and delivery.
+ONE Future’s member companies are committed to the ongoing improvement of emissions management to assure efficient energy production and delivery.
 ONE Future’s members include some of the largest natural gas production, processing, transmission and distribution companies in the United States – a unique coalition that represents virtually the entire natural gas value chain.
 Here’s some background on why our member companies have made a commitment to reducing their methane emissions.

 Why did we pick the one percent target?